Raviraven/csharp-swapi-films-rater/README.md

 ## Summary
 Simple web service created with .NET Core, MVC and MSSQL.
-App fetches star wars movies from the api and listed it on main page.
+App fetches Star Wars movies from the api and listed it on main page.
 User can view a bunch of details about chosen film, and rate it from 0 to 10.
 Ratings are stored in local DB.
 All ratings in the service are listed on film details page.

 ## Overview